bobbyache/dating-app/README.md

 - `/users/set-main-photo` should surely be a `PATCH` rather than a `PUT` to be dogmatically RESTfull?
 - Investigate paging and its application using HATEOS and RESTfull approaches.
 - You have workspace settings for prettier (in the root repository folder), and you have a prettier file in the client folder.
 Experiment and see what takes preference what really needs to be set.
+- "Likes" and "Liked by" is not implemented correctly.
+Feels as if the two should be two seperate use cases.
+Revisit the code and extract the two from each other.

 # Setup instructions